darthrellimnad/evergreen-functional-fe-web-app/README.md

 *... absolutely nothing! (jk)*

 The application design described here won't be for everyone or every web project.
-This is primarily intended for projects that intend to require javascript (JS) and some advanced software development techniques.
+This is primarily intended for projects that will require javascript (JS) and some moderately advanced software development techniques.
 The purpose is to promote system accessibility, testability, stability and resilience over time while managing application behavior with JS.
 Here are some possible use cases I've come across where this might be helpful:

-- Incrementally improving the design or quality of existing JS rendered or "JS framework" web applications.
+- Incrementally improving the design and quality of legacy JS-rendered or "JS framework" web applications.
+- Single page or progressive web apps.
 - Isomorphic web applications.
 - Accessible web games that don't require much graphical power.
 - Non-traditional "web tools" that are only really feasible with JS.
-- Large-scale and/or complicated web apps that require a lot of async data communication, interaction and correctness on the FE.
+- Web apps that require lots of async data communication, user interaction and correctness on the FE.
 - Accessible digital art projects.
-- Complicated "web components" that are essentially "isolated applications" and intended to be embedded inside of another application or web page.
-- A super cheap way for folks to learn useful software and web development techniques and share creations.
+- A cheap way for folks to learn useful software development techniques and share creations on the web.
-- Sharable application prototypes that may one day be rebuilt with different technologies.
+- Sharable application prototypes.
 - Offline web applications.

 ## Notes